arr-ai/arrai/docs/example.md

 ### Merge

 Merge combines two tuples/dicts, producing a single tuple/dict containing a union of their attributes.
-If the same name is present in both the LHS (left-hand side) and RHS (right-hand side) tuples, the RHS value takes precedence in the output.
+If the same name is present in both the LHS (left-hand side) and RHS (right-hand side) tuples/dicts, the RHS value takes precedence in the output.

 #### Examples